Martifas/react-music-player/README.md

 - **Immer** for clean immutable updates
 - **Web Audio API** + `<audio>` element for audio playback
 - **Tailwind CSS** for UI styling

+## Music Attribution
+- All music tracks used in this project are sourced from Pixabay Music, which provides royalty-free music for personal and commercial use.